cfpb/design-system/docs/pages/iconography.md

   #### Inline SVG background

   In some cases we embed an SVG as a background image.
-To accomplish this, a custom less plugin is used to inject the SVG icon source file inline into the CSS `background-image` property.
-This is exposed via a mixin, `.u-svg-inline-bg( @name )`, where `@name` is the SVG icon canonical name.
+To accomplish this, a custom Less plugin is used to inject the SVG icon source file inline into the CSS `background-image` property.
+This is exposed via a mixin, `.u-svg-inline-bg( @name, @color: @black )`, where `@name` is the SVG icon canonical name and `@color` is the SVG fill color (which defaults to black).
 related_items: ""
 secondary_section: Brand guidelines
 ---